Skip to main content

 To map your Driver imports, navigate to Drivers ⇒ Import ⇒ Mapping and upload a CSV file you wish to base your mapping on.

-Similarly to Task Mapping, there are required fields which are marked red that need to be matched with the equivalent field from the CSV file.
-For Driver Mapping, those fields are firstName, username and password.
-All the other fields such as email, teams and so on are optional.
+Similarly to Task Mapping, there are required fields that are marked red that need to be matched with the equivalent field from the CSV file.
+For Driver Mapping, those fields are firstName, username, and password.
+All the other fields, such as email, teams, and so on, are optional.

 Once you're satisfied with your mapping, write a name for your mapping configuration and select Save mapping.